7 takeaways from Biden's win in the 2020 presidential race - KESQ

 Joe Biden is the President-elect, CNN projected Saturday morning, winning on a message of unity and a pledge to restore the “soul of the nation” after four years of tumult under President Donald Trump.

 Biden rebuilt the “blue wall” of Great Lakes states where Trump had won four years earlier.
-He also delivered Democrats’ strongest performance in a generation in Arizona and Georgia, leading both states by narrow margins as votes continue to be counted there and in Nevada, where Biden also leads.
+He also delivered Democrats’ strongest performance in a generation in Arizona and Georgia, leading both states by narrow margins as votes continue to be counted there and in Nevada, where CNN projects a Biden victory.

-The 77-year-old Biden, who was among the youngest men ever elected to the Senate in 1972, is now the oldest elected to the presidency.
+Biden, who turns 78 later this month and who was among the youngest men ever elected to the Senate in 1972, is now the oldest elected to the presidency.

 In his third bid for the presidency, Biden’s life story of overcoming personal tragedy met the moment of a nation in the grips of health and economic crises.
 He built a coalition of people of color, suburban women, younger and older voters, and just enough independents and disaffected Republicans to win narrow margins in several battleground states where Republicans down-ballot outperformed Trump.

-Note: This story has been updated with CNN’s Nevada projection.